 The survey was conducted in 13 major cities viz., Ahmedabad; Bengaluru; Bhopal; Chennai; Delhi; Guwahati; Hyderabad; Jaipur; Kolkata; Lucknow; Mumbai; Patna; and Thiruvananthapuram.
 Perceptions and expectations on the general economic situation, the employment scenario, the overall price situation, and own income and spending were obtained from 5,334 households across these cities.

-At the sectoral level, growth of agriculture, industry and services sectors is estimated to be 2.9 per cent, 6.9 per cent and 7.5 per cent, respectively, in 2018-19.
-During April 2019, the Index of Industrial Production (IIP) grew by 3.4 per cent, and by 3.6 per cent during 2018-19.
+At the sectoral level, growth of agriculture, industry and services sectors is estimated at 2.1 per cent, 0.5 per cent and 6.8 per cent, respectively, in Q2 2019-20.
+Meanwhile, the Index of Industrial Production (IIP) growth contracted by 4.3 per cent during September 2019.

 Indian retail market is one of the fastest-growing across the world and is the fifth largest retail destination globally.
 The factors attributed to the growth are economic growth, increasing consumerism and growing disposable income.
 The industry is expected to grow exponentially to reach USD 1,200 billion by 2021 and USD 1,750 billion by 2026.
 The growth is expected to be not only witnessed by large cities and metro but also Tier 2 and Tier 3 cities, as per an October 2019 report by FICCI and Deloitte.